SiliconLabsSoftware/agreements-and-guidelines/coding_standard.md

 Exceptions to Werror have to be approved by the module owner and have their rationale documented.
 Exceptions should disable errors, but leave warnings intact (-wno-error=some-kind-of-warning) unless the warning is so noisy as flood build output.
 In that case, it should be disabled entirely (-wno-some-kind-of-warning).

+### 3.1.6 Relax warning as errors ONLY on TAGs (Recommended)

+While previous chapter is worth respecting, there is an exception that may be considered.
+To improve adoption of the delivered software, maintainers should take into account that soon or later the user may have a stricter configuration (eg: toolchain change) that would trigger new errors that were not trapped during the development phase, this could be blocking or at best just annoying.
+Practically release manager just need commit a change that remove -Werror before tagging a release, and revert that commit just after to minimize that window.

 ## 3.2 Preprocessor ##

 ### 3.2.1 Use header file guards (Required) ###